Common Treatment Interventions

 • Obtain follow-up services to assist in resolving the crisis.

 These services are provided with the intention of preventing the client and/or family from requiring a higher level of treatment.
+Crisis Intervention and CISM require specific training and credentials.
+However, BHA's may be asked to assist clinicians or CISM facilitators with client and community interventions.

 Inpatient Treatment